rowlandhill/ruby-vs-js-study/README.md

 -   Compare and contrast Ruby's and Node.js's REPL/interpreter.
 -   Compare and contrast Ruby's and JavaScript's basic language features and types.
--   Understand the core differences between Ruby and JavaScript
+-   Compare and contrast the core differences between Ruby and JavaScript

 ## Instructions